-During the first half of 2020 and through the filing date of these Condensed Consolidated Financial Statements, the business and operations of both 2degrees and NuevaTel have been affected as a result of the pandemic.
-The impact to date has varied by geography with differing effects on financial and business results for our operating subsidiaries in New Zealand and Bolivia.
-Given the ongoing and changing developments related to the pandemic, the future effects on the Company's businesses and financial results cannot be reasonably estimated.
+During the first three quarters of 2020 and through the filing date of these Condensed Consolidated Financial Statements, the business and operations of both 2degrees and NuevaTel have been affected by the pandemic.
+The impact to date has varied by geographic location with differing effects on financial and business results for our operating subsidiaries in New Zealand and Bolivia.
+Given the ongoing and changing developments related to the pandemic, the full extent of future effects on the Company's businesses and financial results cannot be reasonably estimated.

 In New Zealand, the government's swift and significant response in March and April had an immediate impact on customer acquisition and revenues.
 In April 2020, and in an effort to mitigate the impact of the pandemic, 2degrees announced that it would undertake several cost reduction measures.
 These measures included deferrals of non-critical expenditures as well as a reduction in 2degrees' workforce.
-As movement restrictions within New Zealand were lifted, financial results, including revenues and Adjusted EBITDA, began to improve sequentially in May and June compared to the first months of the pandemic.
-There continues to be uncertainty for 2degrees regarding future effects of COVID-19 and related responses by the government, regulators and customers.
-Specifically, 2degrees faces a risk of increased bad debt expense; although we have not yet observed a significant increase in bad debt expense in New Zealand, continued uncertainty remains related to the potential indirect impact resulting from broader economic trends.
+As movement restrictions within New Zealand were lifted, financial results, including revenues and Adjusted EBITDA, began to improve sequentially in the latter part of the second quarter and continuing through the third quarter of 2020 as compared to the first months of the pandemic.
+However, in August, new community transmission cases of COVID-19 were identified and the country reinstated certain restrictions, with more stringent levels applied to the city of Auckland, where these cases were identified.
+The restrictions lasted, to varying degrees across the country, through mid-October.
+Although the financial impact related to these restrictions was not significant, subscriber acquisition was adversely affected.
+There continues to be uncertainty for 2degrees regarding the future effect of COVID-19 and related responses by the government, regulators and customers.
+Specifically, 2degrees faces a risk of increased bad debt expense; although we have not yet observed a significant increase in bad debt expense in New Zealand, uncertainty remains as to the potential impact of broader economic trends.

-In Bolivia, the impact of COVID-19 and related societal restrictions have been more pronounced, creating greater risk and uncertainty for the business.
+In Bolivia, the consequences of COVID-19 and related societal restrictions have been more pronounced, creating greater risk and uncertainty for the business.
 Accordingly, the total impact of the pandemic on the financial results of NuevaTel has been more significant than in New Zealand.
-During the three months ended June 30, 2020, NuevaTel experienced a reduction in key financial metrics including revenues, Adjusted EBITDA, and subscribers as a result of societal and movement restrictions which significantly affected customer behavior.
+During the second and third quarter of 2020 as compared to the quarters before the pandemic, NuevaTel experienced a reduction in key financial metrics including revenues, Adjusted EBITDA and subscribers as a result of societal and movement restrictions which significantly affected customer behavior.
 In April 2020, the Bolivian government imposed service requirements and collections restrictions on local telecommunications companies which effectively provided a payment holiday for certain of NuevaTel's customers.
-In June 2020, the Bolivian government permitted providers to migrate certain existing customers to a free plan (referred to as the Lifeline plan) with very basic services when a customer has two or more past due bills.
-The customer is not invoiced for services provided under the Lifeline plan, and revenue is not recognized during this period of service.
-As a result, we have observed improvement in collections, as certain customers paid past due amounts in order to retain the same level of services provided before migration to the Lifeline plan.
+In June 2020, the Bolivian government permitted providers to migrate customers to a free plan (referred to as the "Lifeline plan") with very basic services if they had two or more past due bills.
+Customers were not invoiced for services provided under the Lifeline plan, and revenue was not recognized during this period of service.
+The migration of delinquent customers to Lifeline plans resulted in an improvement in collections, as many of these customers paid past due amounts in order to retain the same level of services provided before migration to the Lifeline plan.
 The government has also clarified that providers must verify that new subscribers do not have outstanding bills with other providers before starting service.